chettriyuvraj/DNS-Client/README.md

 A simple client to query DNS servers and parse their response.

 As far as protocols go, DNS is pretty clean.
-This client is not to demonstrate any network wizardry, but just an assurance that I can fiddle around with network protocols and find my way around :)
+This client is not to demonstrate any network wizardry, but just an assurance that I can fiddle with network protocols and find my way around :)

 - Since this was quite long ago, I am too lazy to implement the command line.
 If you want to play around with the query, go to the main function in _dns.go_ and manually modify the hex DNS query.